Girl group: The Second British Invasion and Europe

-Emergence of Asian dance-pop girl groups
+Emergence of East Asian dance-pop girl groups

 Although the emergence of dance-pop focused acts in Asia paralleled their British counterparts in the 1990s, girl groups in Asia sustained as a successful format through the 2010s.
-Many of these girl groups practice highly choreographed dances with studio-produced playback.

 Japan has the music industry's second largest market overall and the largest physical music market in the world, with the physical sales Oricon Singles Chart being dominated by J-pop idol girl groups.
 In the late 1990s, vocal/dance girl bands Speed and Max gained prominence in Asia, and paved the way for succeeding Japanese girl groups, such as Morning Musume, AKB48, Perfume, and Momoiro Clover Z. Speed sold a total of 20 million copies in Japan within three years, with Variety calling them "Japan's top girl group", while Max still hold the record for girl group with the second most consecutive top 10 singles in Japan.
-Morning Musume are one of the most successful and longest running Japanese pop idol girl groups in Japan, and have sold over 18 million copies there.
-AKB48 have had the best-selling singles of the year in the country for the past six years.
-The AKB48 format has also expanded to other Asian countries.
-Throughout the 2010s, AKB48 sister groups have been launched or will be launched in Indonesia, China, Thailand, Taiwan, the Philippines, India and Vietnam.
-Several new idol groups appeared in the 2010s and created a fiercely competitive situation in the music industry, which has been referred to as the "Idol sengoku jidai" (アイドル戦国時代; lit.
+Throughout the 2010s, AKB48 sister groups have been launched or will be launched in other Asian countries, including Indonesia, China, Thailand, Taiwan, the Philippines, and Vietnam.
+Several new Japanese idol groups appeared in the 2010s and created a fiercely competitive situation in the music industry, which has been referred to as the "Idol sengoku jidai" (アイドル戦国時代; lit.
 Age of the Idol Warring States).

-Since 2009, Hallyu (Korean wave) and K-pop has become increasingly significant in the entertainment industry, with its influence breaking the confinements of Asia and spreading to the Middle East, North Africa, Europe and the Americas.
-Girl groups are considered one of the leaders of this "Hallyu" wave, with popular groups consistently topping the Gaon Album Charts.
-Popular South Korean girl groups include Girls' Generation, Kara, 2NE1, 4Minute, T-ara, f(x), Sistar, and Apink amongst others.
-The girl groups of Korea have been particularly effective in digital sales of music, with seven South Korean acts comprising the top ten in digital sales among girl groups.
-In 2013, Girls' Generation won the award for Video of the Year at the first YouTube Music Awards for "I Got a Boy".
-The influence of the original girl groups of the United States was not lost on this era of artists, as many adopted visual influences through their "retro" concepts, such as the international 2008 hit "Nobody" by Wonder Girls.
+From 2009, Hallyu (Korean wave) and K-pop became increasingly significant in the entertainment industry.
+Its influence spread to Japan and many other Asian, European and North American markets.
+At the beginning, girl groups such as Girls' Generation, 2NE1 and Wonder Girls were among the leaders of this "Hallyu" wave.

+From the second half of the 2010s, new generations of Korean girl groups emerged and enjoyed great success as the Korean wave's globalisation accelerated.
+Popular South Korean girl groups of the era include Blackpink, Twice and Red Velvet, amongst others.